Skip to main content

 v2 security (current)

-v2 uses HMAC-based signature verification with your own secret:
+v2 uses HMAC-based signature verification with your own secret.
+The Rise SDK provides built-in webhook validation:

 const validator = new WebhookValidator({